 Why are certain workers protected by special laws?

 Certain employees, including seamen and longshoremen, are covered by special laws that do not apply to workers on land-based jobs.
 If you are injured while working on an offshore platform, vessel or in a harbor, you should consult an experienced maritime lawyer to see if any of these special laws apply to you.

 Should my case settle?

 In most instances, cases settle out of court.
-Settlement usually depends on the facts and circumstances of the case and the parties’ willingness to reach a resolution.
-Lawyers who have a reputation for success in the courtroom will often settle more of their cases.
+A settlement usually depends on the facts and circumstances of the case and the parties’ willingness to reach a resolution.
+Lawyers who have a reputation for success in the courtroom will often settle more for their cases.
 This is because the adjusters and defense attorneys know they will take a case all the way if need be.